by Dr. Will Cole

 - While curcumin research certainly seems promising, we don’t exactly understand how it works.

-- Normally research focuses on and isolates one promising aspect of a food, but turmeric contains dozens of compounds (in addition to curcumin) that work synergistically.
-This makes it difficult to study.
+- Normally, research focuses on and isolates one promising aspect of a food, but turmeric contains dozens of compounds (in addition to curcumin) that work synergistically.
+This makes it difficult to study, or to completely isolate the effects of curcumin.

 Are there any side effects to curcumin?

-One study suggested that at higher doses, curcumin was not protective and may contribute to cellular damage.
-It’s important to remember that even with natural options, what works for one person may not be right for you.
-So working with a qualified functional medicine doctor can help determine what dose – if any – is right for you!
+While there are no widely acknowledged and tested side effects to eating turmeric or taking curcumin (or turmeric) supplements, one study has suggested that at higher doses, curcumin was not protective and may contribute to cellular damage.
+It’s important to remember that even with natural options, what works for one person may not be right for you, so work with a qualified functional medicine doctor to determine what dose – if any – is right for you.

 How can I get a daily boost of turmeric?

-If you want to go the supplement route, a good general maintenance dose of curcumin that has been shown to be safe and effective is 10 grams each day – which is a lot!
-Want to super boost your curcumin?
-Adding piperine from black pepper increases the bioavailability of curcumin by 2,000 percent.
+If you want to go the supplement route, a good general maintenance dose of curcumin that has been shown to be safe and effective is 10 grams each day – and that is a lot!
+To boost your curcumin absorption, add black pepper, which contains piperine, a substance that increases the bioavailability of curcumin by 2,000 percent.
+But you don’t need to pop more pills to get the anti-inflammatory benefits of curcumin.
+Just add turmeric powder to soups, smoothies, and just about any dish that needs a little extra taste and color.
+Another one of my favorite ways to get my turmeric is to mix it in elixirs, like the following:

 Adaptogenic Mushroom Anti-Inflammatory Elixir